 When you support the The McKnight Center, you help shape the future for Oklahoma State University.
 By contributing to the fund below, you make our future brighter orange!

 20-01680 - The McKnight Center Fund supports the McKnight Center for the Performing Arts at Oklahoma State University.
 The fund may be used for programing, building and maintenance purposes.
 All funds used for programing will be invested, generating annual operating dollars to support programming.
 Such programing funds may be transferred to the Foundation for the McKnight Center for the Performing Arts, a separate 501(c)(3) entity supporting the programing for the McKnight Center.

-Mark A. Blakeman was announced as the inaugural Marilynn and Carl Thoma Executive Director of The McKnight Center for the Performing Arts at Oklahoma State University in March 2017.
+Mark A. Blakeman is the inaugural Marilynn and Carl Thoma Executive Director of The McKnight Center for the Performing Arts at Oklahoma State University, a position he has held since 2017.
 He brings to the position vast knowledge and direct experience overseeing large-scale construction projects, building programs and raising philanthropic support.

-He will work with the McKnight Foundation Board of Trustees and provide strategic direction and oversight to The McKnight Center.
-His scope of responsibility will include branding and institutional visibility, revenue enhancement, operational and strategic planning, outreach and education, governance and financial management.
-One of his first tasks is to schedule the inaugural season and grand opening of The McKnight Center, which will include interfacing with the New York Philharmonic to develop and implement its residency partnership that was announced last September.
-It will be the first time in more than 30 years that the internationally celebrated organization will perform in Oklahoma.
+Blakeman works with the McKnight Foundation Board of Trustees and provides strategic direction and oversight to The McKnight Center.
+His scope of responsibility includes branding and institutional visibility, revenue enhancement, operational and strategic planning, outreach and education, governance and financial management.